Scalable Synthesis of distributed LLM workloads through Symbolic Tensor Graphs: Evaluation

-This experiment demonstrates that no single parallelism strategy fits all models; each model and system may prefer different strategies.
-This underscores the need for \sys to generate and explore diverse parallel strategies.

-To make a comparison, we simulate a system with 64 H100s connected in an 8x8 NVLink+IB network, and we run DSE on two different model setups: 1) large model and small batch, with PaLM-540B~\cite{palm} and batch=64.
-2) small model and large batch, with LlaMa3.2-1B~\cite{llama3} and batch=2048, ~\autoref{fig:merged_memory_runtime}a and ~\autoref{fig:merged_memory_runtime}b show the peak memory usage vs overall runtime for each setup.
-The data point shapes indicate if weight sharding is applied, colors denote DP/TP/CP configurations, and pipeline parallelism (PP) is calculated as $pp=GPUs/(dp*tp*cp)$, where a higher pp will be shown as a darker data point.
+\fbox{ \parbox{\columnwidth}{ \textit{\textbf{Observation 1.} No single parallelism strategy fits all models; each model and system may prefer different strategies. } } } This observation highlights the need for \sys to generate and evaluate a wide range of parallel strategies.
+We simulate a system with 64 H100 GPUs connected in an 8$\times$8 NVLink+IB topology and run DSE on two setups: (1) a large model with small batch size (PaLM-540B~\cite{palm}, batch = 64), and (2) a small model with large batch size (LLaMA3.2-1B~\cite{llama3}, batch = 2048). \autoref{fig:merged_memory_runtime}a and \autoref{fig:merged_memory_runtime}b show peak memory usage versus runtime for both settings.